Addpixel/KirbyComments/README.md

 File based comments stored as subpages.
 Easy to setup.
 Easy to use.
 Flexible as hell.

+## Installation

+1. Move the folder “comments” to site/plugins.
+2. Move all files inside of “snippets” to site/snippets.

 ## Options

 Options may be set by calling `c::set('comments.OPTION_NAME', $value)` in your config.php.